strichliste/strichliste-backend/API.md

 | recipientId | integer  | userId of recipient (optional)                      |
 | comment     | string   | comment (optional)                                  |

-If an articleId is provided, the amount parameter gets overwritten by the price of the article
+If an articleId is provided, the amount parameter overwrites the article amount.

 #### Response